-For 40 years, OHFA has served as the state's affordable housing leader, assisting Ohioans with low and moderate incomes in accessing safe, quality, and affordable housing.
+For more than 40 years, the Ohio Housing Finance Agency (OHFA) has served as the state's affordable housing leader by assisting Ohioans with low and moderate incomes access safe, quality, and affordable housing.
 OHFA uses federal and state resources to fund fixed-rate mortgage loans and provide financing for the development of affordable rental housing.
 The Agency relies on its partnerships with private and public sectors and nonprofit organizations to serve homebuyers, renters, and populations with special housing needs.